Home ยป Noodles ยป Kalguksu (Korean Knife Cut Noodle Soup)

 Making Kalguksu.
 Boiling vegetables and seafood.

-2. (Ideally at the same time as step 1) In a separate pot, boil the noodles in rolling boiling water until cooked (2 to 3 mins).
-Drain and rinse with cold running water.
-Set aside.
+2. (Ideally at the same time as Step 1) In a separate pot, boil the noodles in rapidly boiling water for 2 to 3 minutes, or until cooked.
+Drain and rinse under cold running water, then set aside.

 Boiling kalguksu noodles

-3. Add the noodles into pot 1 (from step 1) and boil for one minute to make the noodles warm.
-Stir around.
-Add the green onion and turn the heat off.
-Serve while hot.
+3. Add the noodles to the soup pot (from Step 1) and boil for about 1 minute to warm them through.
+Give them a gentle stir.
+Add the green onion, then turn off the heat.
+Serve hot.

 Kalguksu recipe (Korean knife cut noodle soup) | MyKoreanKitchen.com